Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Discussion

 The GLM analyses further reinforces these observations by quantitatively assessing the likelihood of contacts across different resident and staff categories.
 The significant coefficients associated with low care residents and the first two staff shifts highlight the increased propensity for contact initiation within these groups, suggesting they are pivotal in the network of interactions within the facility.
 This insight is crucial for the design of infection prevention strategies, which should prioritise these high-contact groups to effectively curb the spread of pathogens.
 Conversely, the non-significant coefficient for shift 3 staff may indicate a lower impact on overall contact dynamics, potentially due to the nature of tasks performed during this shift, which may involve less direct interaction with residents.

 Furthermore, the model's flexibility extends to the simulation of communal spaces and their use by different resident groups at varying times.
 By capturing these dynamics, the model provides a more comprehensive understanding of how spatial and temporal factors influence contact patterns and potential disease transmission within a facility.
+As the behavioural logic is decoupled from the specific floorplan, the framework can be applied to facilities with alternative spatial configurations, allowing these spatial dynamics to be explored in a range of architectural contexts.
 This feature allows for the exploration of various "what-if" scenarios, such as the effects of altering staff shift patterns or reorganising communal spaces to minimise high-risk interactions.
 The insights gained from such simulations can inform the implementation of more effective infection control measures, tailored to the specific needs and configurations of each facility.
-Future research could build on this work by integrating the contact matrix generated in this study with a deterministic multicompartment epidemic model.
+Future research could build on this work by integrating the contact matrix generated, in this study, with a deterministic multicompartment epidemic model.
 This integration would enable a deeper exploration of how specific changes in contact patterns, influenced by shifts in staff schedules or the reorganisation of communal spaces, impact the transmission dynamics of infectious diseases.
 Such a combined approach could provide more precise estimates of the effectiveness of targeted interventions, offering a powerful tool for optimising infection control strategies in aged care settings.
 By linking the detailed interaction data from the ABM with the predictive capabilities of a deterministic model, researchers could advance our understanding of the interplay between behavioural dynamics and disease spread, paving the way for more informed public health decisions in these critical environments.